Welsh Valley extracurricular activities provide opportunities for all students to explore their interests and develop their talents.

 In Stitches Club

 Build self-esteem, build community, beat stress, and reduce anxiety by joining In Stitches.
 Needle crafting has been proven to soothe your body and mend your mind!
-In Stitches is an after school needle arts club.
-The club meets once a week in Mrs. Keeney's Family and Consumer Science Room.
-The club is open to beginners as well as experts.
+In Stitches is an afterschool needle arts club. club is open to beginners as well as experts.
 We will be exploring needle arts such as knitting, crocheting, embroidery, and other needle work interests.
 Members may choose to work on a group or independent project.
 In Stitches is a great way to get together with some awesomely creative people.

-Students audition in order to participate in this experience.
 The Lab Jazz Band is one of two jazz bands at Welsh Valley.
 Our goal is to foster the enjoyment of this great American art form through the performance of music in the three main jazz styles: Swing, Latin and Fusion, as well as the opportunity to develop improvisation skills.
 Admittance into the two jazz bands is by audition, which take place toward the end of September.
-Any 6th, 7th or 8th grade student who plays the following instrument may audition: trumpet, trombone, saxophone (alto, tenor or baritone), drums, piano, bass and guitar.
-The Lab Band rehearses two mornings per week from 7:20-8:00 am.
-The band performs at the school's winter and spring concerts, spring choral concerts, and district jazz festivals.
-Participation and commitment to rehearsals and performances is expected.
+Any WV student who plays the following instrument may audition: trumpet, trombone, saxophone (alto, tenor or baritone), drums, piano, bass and guitar.
+The band performs at the school’s winter and spring concerts, spring choral concerts, and district jazz festivals.

 Morning T.V.
 Studio Announcements

-Students typically begin to arrive to the TV Studio around 7:50.
-Once at the TV studio, they are responsible for editing the script, developing backgrounds and setting up the virtual TV Studio.
+Students are responsible for editing the script, developing backgrounds and setting up the virtual TV Studio.
 Students develop live studio skills including: running the soundboard, editing backgrounds, using studio cameras as well as developing teamwork skills.
 Students also develop video editing skills by developing and producing short films such as special reports, and news intros.
-Every day the club puts on a live 10 minute production that is viewed by the entire student body.
+Every day the club puts on a live 10-minute production that is viewed by the entire student body.
 The TV studio also broadcasts several special live productions including, student government elections, Spirit Day and assemblies throughout the school year.
-The TV Studio Club is open to 6th, 7th and 8th graders but positions are limited.
+The TV Studio Club is open to all grades but positions are limited.
 Positions include: News Anchors, Special Reporters, Camera Person, Live Video Editors, Background Producer, Sound Engineer and Director.

-The purpose is to provide students with a morning activity until they are allowed to enter the classroom buildings at 8:00am.
-It is designed so students can organize themselves into pick-up games, foul shooting contest "knock out", or simply shoot around.
-Students can arrive any time between 7:30am and 8:00am.
-Students are expected to wear proper footwear and demonstrate positive sportsmanship.
+The purpose is to provide students with a morning activity until they are allowed to enter the classroom buildings at 7:55am.
+It is designed so students can organize themselves into half court pick-up games, foul shooting contest “knock out”, or simply shoot around.
+Students can arrive any time between 7:30-7:45am.
+Students are expected to wear proper footwear and demonstrate positive behavior.
+Basketballs are provided.

 A school musical is performed annually in the spring.
 With 80-100 students participating every year, it is one of Welsh Valley's most popular extracurricular activities!
 Auditions are typically held in early-mid December, with rehearsals usually beginning in January after the Winter Break.
 Students can listen to the morning announcements to find out important information regarding auditions and rehearsals.
 The musical gives students the opportunity to act, sing, dance, and make new friends…come on out and show us you're a triple threat!

 This is a competitive science club for students interested in all aspects of science & technology.
 The students compete in 23 events ranging from biology, chemistry, physics, earth science, technology & environmental science.
-Students choose events based on their interests; building towers 7 Rube Goldberg's are just a few, & study events such as dynamic planet or diseases & heredity, or combinations of both building & study events.
-These are just a few examples of the skills they will be utilizing in the preparation & competitions.
-We compete at an overnight invitational in Solon, Ohio, a regional competition at Cabrini College & hope to move on to the state competition in Juniata College where students compete against the best schools in the state of Pennsylvania.
+Students choose events based on their interests; building towers 7 Rube Goldberg’s are just a few, & study events such as dynamic planet or diseases & heredity, or combinations of both building & study events.
+We compete at an overnight invitational in Solon, Ohio, and a regional competition at Cabrini College & hope to move on to the state competition in Juniata College where students compete against the best schools in the state of Pennsylvania.
 The team will eventually consist of 15 active members and some additional students who help with the building events.

-Once trained, stage crew members will set up and operate the microphones, lighting and LCD projectors for all assemblies and musical concerts.
-Members are expected to return to school in the evening during the winter and spring concert seasons.
+Once trained, stage crew members will set up and operate the microphones, lighting and LCD projectors for assemblies during the school day.
 Stage Crew is not the same as the school musical stage crew.
 Stage crew members must check in with the advisor regularly.
 Students may be required to arrive at school early in order to set up for assemblies or other events.

-Members of Student Government work together with administration, faculty, and staff, using student suggestions and ideas to benefit the Welsh Valley Community.
+Members of Student Government work together with administration, faculty, and staff, using student suggestions and ideas to benefit the WV Community.
 Student Government meets monthly.
 Each homeroom elects a student representative and may have an alternate.
-The homeroom representatives are responsible to attend meeting and bring ideas and concerns of their homeroom to Student Government.
-Our elected officers run the meetings and work closely with their facility advisors.
+The homeroom representatives are responsible to attend meetings and bring ideas and concerns of their homeroom to Student Government.
+Our elected officers run the meetings and work closely with their faculty advisor.

-This is an organizational/time management club open to students at all grade levels.
+This is an organizational/time management club open to 6th-8th grade students.
 The sponsors help organize binders, clean out lockers and even make time management charts if needed.

 This activity is held in the late spring and it gives students the opportunity to show case their artistic talents.
 This can include singing, dancing, comedy, magic acts, karate and playing instruments.
 Students can perform individually or in a group.
-Students are required to sign up and describe their performance and audition.
 All performances must be pre-approved for content appropriateness to middle school.
 Then the student is required to sign a copy of the rules as well as provide all materials necessary to perform.
 Students must attend rehearsals and the actual show is held in June.
 The 6th grade will perform in front of their peers and the 7th and 8th grade will perform together.
 Parents are invited!

-Historically, since as early as the 2007-2008 school year, Lower Merion School District, with the support of our HSA, has provided students at our schools such as Welsh Valley Middle School, Lower Merion High School, Penn Valley Elementary School and Harriton High school with a "Wii Club."
+Historically, since as early as the 2007-2008 school year, LMSD, with the support of our HSA, has provided students with a “Wii Club.”
 This club was instantly a hit due to its many advantages and since the Wii is so highly interactive!
 Instead of sitting alone and pressing buttons or clicking a mouse, players are standing moving, swinging and interacting with others.
 At Welsh Valley Middle School Wii Club, is open to all students.
-Wii Club affords students the opportunity to engage a physical activity, to interact with a variety of peers and to deepen social connections in a highly structured after school setting.
+Wii Club affords students the opportunity to engage in a physical activity, to interact with a variety of peers and to deepen social connections in a highly structured after school setting.